Your cart is currently empty!

 March 23 – September 30, 2020

 The exhibition Palestinian Art: Resilience and Inspiration presents a group of prominent Palestinian artists, who have been inspirational not only to the younger generation of artists in Palestine but equally to the wider audience.
 In a time of defiance and instability in the region, the artworks deliver a message of resilience in the face of all odds.

-On the other hand, Nabil Anani’s series of artworks titled “Demonstration”, present tangled bodies of women, men and children moving in different motions.
+On the other hand, Nabil Anani’s series of artworks titled “Demonstration” present tangled bodies of women, men, and children moving in different motions.
 The spontaneity of the people – women holding children, couples hugging, children sitting on the shoulders of mothers, reflects the centrality of protest against the occupation in the lives of Palestinians.
-In each artwork one can catch a glimpse of a domestic animal; a dog, a dove or a goat hidden between the human bodies as if the artist is trying to include various elements of the daily life in these communal actions.
+In each artwork, one can catch a glimpse of a domestic animal, a dog, a dove, or a goat hidden between the human bodies as if the artist is trying to include various elements of daily life in these communal actions.

-Tayseer Barakat participates with two artworks titled “Light in the Dark”.
-Unlike the classic realism style of Hourani, Anani and Mansour, both works are abstract in style.
+Tayseer Barakat participates in two artworks titled “Light in the Dark.”
+Unlike the classical realism style of Hourani, Anani, and Mansour, both works are abstract in style.
 Yet the artworks tell the story of people in confinement yearning for freedom.
 They consist of several windows of mainly black and white colors, each presenting a different story: 1948 Nakba, dispossession, the Intifada, Israeli invasions of Palestinian towns, the Apartheid Wall, Jerusalem, and other details of living under occupation.
-One can notice a competition between the black and the white colors, a fight for domination in each square as if the artist is redeeming the “white” from a well of a lost memory (black) in an attempt of documentation for future generations.
+One can notice a competition between the black and the white colors, a fight for domination in each square as if the artist is redeeming the “white” from a well of a lost memory (black) in an attempt to document for future generations.